JarodZhou/gitbook/can-kao/activiti6.md

 Sub-Processes have two major use cases:

-- Sub-Processes allow **hierarchical modeling**.
+- Sub-Processes allow**hierarchical modeling**.
 Many modeling tools allow that Sub-Processes can be *collapsed*, hiding all the details of the Sub-Process and displaying a high-level end-to-end overview of the business process.
-- A Sub-Process creates a new **scope for events**.
+- A Sub-Process creates a new**scope for events**.
 Events that are thrown during execution of the Sub-Process, can be caught by [a boundary event](https://www.activiti.org/userguide/#bpmnBoundaryEvent) on the boundary of the Sub-Process, thus creating a scope for that event limited to the Sub-Process.

 Using a Sub-Process does impose some constraints:

-- A Sub-Process can only have **one none start event**, no other start event types are allowed.
-A Sub-Process must **at least have one end event**.
+- A Sub-Process can only have**one none start event**, no other start event types are allowed.
+A Sub-Process must**at least have one end event**.
 Note that the BPMN 2.0 specification allows to omit the start and end events in a Sub-Process, but the current Activiti implementation does not support this.
-- **Sequence flow cannot cross Sub-Process boundaries.**
+-**Sequence flow cannot cross Sub-Process boundaries.**

 ##### Graphical Notation